Genesis of Ann Arbor: Partnership

 Temple Beth Emeth began renting space from St. Clare's in 1970.
 The Rev. Doug Evett, rector of St. Clare's from 1972 to 2001, believed that the partnership worked especially well due to the modern design of St Clare's new sanctuary, which was built of brick and glass and featured little Christian symbolism.
 The partnership grew in the early 1970s, with the establishment of interfaith educational programs and an annual peace-themed Passover Seder.

 In 1974, the leadership of St. Clare's formally offered Temple Beth Emeth the opportunity to become partners in a shared building.
 Genesis of Ann Arbor, the jointly-operated nonprofit handling the building, was incorporated that year.
 As a condition of the joint operating agreement, Temple Beth Emeth took on some of the financial obligations of the existing building, and agreed to fund a new addition with classrooms and a kitchen.
 At a dedication ceremony in May 1975, a Star of David was installed next to the existing cross on the outside of the building.
-The St. Clare's sanctuary was converted for the use of both congregations, with the addition of an ark and the modificiation of the cross to swing upwards and out of view.
+The St. Clare's sanctuary was converted for the use of both congregations, with the addition of an ark and the modification of the cross to swing upwards and out of view.